-Stratford Manor’s maths curriculum is underpinned by the mastery approach, and enables the children to develop confidence and enthusiasm, and encourages creativity and inquisitiveness.
+Stratford Manor’s maths curriculum is underpinned by the teaching for mastery approach, and enables the children to develop confidence and enthusiasm, and encourages creativity and inquisitiveness.
 It develops a deep and interconnected understanding of mathematical concepts and uses practical equipment and pictorial representations to support the development from concrete to abstract understanding.
 The expectation is for the precise use of mathematical language and a focus on fluency, reasoning and problem solving in a wide variety of contexts.

 At Stratford Manor Primary School we consider mathematics as far more than simply a core curriculum topic; it is central to helping children become happy, articulate, reflective and confident individuals.